How to stop sugar cravings

 Why do you get sugar cravings?

-Sugar makes you feel better.
-Which is why you emotional eat.
+- Sugar makes you feel better.
+Which is why you emotionally eat.

 The good news is you can retrain your brain to stop sugar cravings… and you don’t even have to quit sugar to do it.